Fornaxian/pixeldrain_web/res/include/md/brave.md

 see ads.
 If you opt in to seeing ads from Brave you will receive notifications with promotional offers once in a while.
 Brave protects your privacy by putting the logic for showing relevant ads directly in the browser itself.
-This way your browser history never leaves your computer and Google can't follow you around the web.
+This way your browser history never leaves your computer and the tech giants can't follow you around the web.
 The earnings from these ads are distributed between the websites which you love most, a small cut goes to Brave itself for developing the browser, and some of it goes to you.
 That's right, you get paid for viewing ads!

 ## <img src="/res/img/bat_full_color.svg" style="height: 0.8em;"/> Basic attention tokens